(Added at v1.3)

 If you need to add the widget to the app first, click a widget placeholder on the Widget tab.
 In the Choose Widget window that opens, select the widget and click OK.

 - Type the number of segments to display in the pie chart graphical representation of results summaries.
 The maximum number of segments is 10 and the default is 5.
-If there are more than five segments in the chart, a category called Other will contain the additional results data and will display in the drill-down view.
+If there are more than five segments in the chart, a category named Other will contain the additional results data and will display in the drill-down view.

 - To keep the default setting and filter by geography, either enter a new URL in the Service for filter by geography text box for the map service, or keep the current (default) URL.